Omni Bedford Springs Resort & Spa History

 NATIONAL HISTORIC LANDMARK

 In 1984, the resort was designated a National Historic Landmark and it closed its doors two years later.
 In 2004, the resort embarked upon an unprecedented restoration and expansion effort.
-Returned to its original splendor in 2007, Omni Bedford Springs Resort is the perfect blend of the past and the future.
+Returned to its original splendor in 2007, Omni Bedford Springs Resort & Spa is the perfect blend of the past and the future.

 KEY DATES